-Obligations of Councillors and Administrators
+Obligations of councillors and administrators

-- 7.1 Each Council is a body politic.
-The Councillors or Administrator/s are the governing body of the Council.
-Under section 223 of the LGA, the role of the governing body of the Council includes the development and endorsement of the strategic plans, programs, strategies and policies of the Council, including those relating to workforce policy, and to keep the performance of the Council under review. - 7.2 Councillors or Administrators must not: - a) direct Council staff other than by giving appropriate direction to the General Manager by way of Council or committee resolution, or by the Mayor or Administrator exercising their functions under section 226 of the LGA - b) in any public or private forum, direct or influence, or attempt to direct or influence, any other member of the staff of the Council or a delegate of the Council in the exercise of the functions of the staff member or delegate - c) contact a member of the staff of the Council on Council-related business unless in accordance with the policy and procedures governing the interaction of Councillors and Council staff that have been authorised by the Council and the General Manager - d) contact or issue instructions to any of the Council's contractors, including the Council's legal advisers, unless by the Mayor or Administrator exercising their functions under section 226 of the LGA. - 7.3 Despite clause 7.2, Councillors may contact the Council's external auditor or the chair of the Council's audit risk and improvement committee to provide information reasonably necessary for the external auditor or the audit, risk and improvement committee to effectively perform their functions.
+- 7.1 Council is a body politic.
+The councillors or administrator/s are the governing body of Council.
+Under section 223 of the Act, the role of the governing body of a council includes the development and endorsement of the council's strategic plans, programs, strategies and policies including those relating to workforce policy, and to keep the performance of the council under review. - 7.2 Councillors or administrators must not: - a) direct Council staff other than by giving appropriate direction to the Chief Executive Officer by way of Council or Council committee resolution, or by the Mayor or administrator exercising their functions under section 226 of the Act; - b) in any public or private forum, direct or influence, or attempt to direct or influence, any other member of Council staff or a Council delegate in the exercise of their functions; - c) contact a member of Council staff of on Council-related business unless in accordance with the policy and procedures governing the interaction of councillors and Council staff that have been authorised by Council and the Chief Executive Officer - d) contact or issue instructions to any of Council's contractors, including Council's legal advisers, unless by the Mayor or administrator exercising their functions under section 226 of the Act. - 7.3 Despite clause 7.2, councillors may contact Council's external auditor or the Chair of Council's Audit Risk and Improvement Committee (ARIC) to provide information reasonably necessary for the external auditor or the AIRC to effectively perform their functions.